onecommons/unfurl/docs/get-started-step-by-step.rst

 2. Add secrets or configure secret manager

-3. Edit the connections in `~/.unfurl_home/ensemble.yaml`.
-Add additional connections or change them from using environment variables to using secrets stored in a secret manager (see `secrets`) or just hard code the settings.
+3. Edit or add the connections in `unfurl.yaml` to use environment variables or using secrets or just hard code the connection's properties.

 4. Bootstrap dev tools